jestjs/jest/docs/ExpectAPI.md

 ### `.toHaveProperty(keyPath, value)`

 Use `.toHaveProperty` to check if property at provided reference `keyPath` exists for an object.
-For checking deeply nested properties in an object use [dot notation](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Property_accessors) for deep references.
+For checking deeply nested properties in an object you may use
+[dot notation](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Property_accessors)
+or an array containing the keyPath for deep references.

 Optionally, you can provide a `value` to check if it's equal to the value present at `keyPath` on the target object.
 This matcher uses 'deep equality'